 ED Talks: Big Ideas about Educating the Whole Student

-Stay tuned for videos of each of the presenters at ED Talks: Big Ideas About Educating the Whole Student, which took place on August 5 at the MTA Summer Conference in Williamstown.
-Based on the TED Talks model, each speaker was given eight minutes to present their "ideas worth sharing."
+Eight speakers will offer their ideas about educating the whole student — mind, body and spirit — at ED Talks: Big Ideas About Educating the Whole Student, on Monday, August 5, at the MTA Summer Conference at Williams College.
+Based on the TED Talks model, each speaker will be given six minutes to present "ideas worth sharing."

 • Camille Napier Bernstein, communications, creative writing and English teacher at Natick High School, who gives serious thought to media literacy and divergent thinking by day and gardening, cooking and her family by night.

 • Chris Bruno, social studies teacher at Plymouth North High School.